-Chemistry 107 - Chemical Structure & Bonding

-Chemistry 108 - Chemical Reactivity

-Three courses at or above the 200-level

-One course at or above the 300-level.
+\Chemistry 107 - Chemical Structure & Bonding \Chemistry 108 - Chemical Reactivity Three courses at or above the 200-level One course at or above the 300-level.

 Note: If Chemistry/Biology 334 is used to meet the requirements of a major in Biology, it may not also be used to satisfy course requirements for a Chemistry minor.

-Students intending to take Chemistry 107/108 must take a placement test prior to enrolling in Chemistry 107.
+\ Students intending to take Chemistry 107/108 must take a placement test prior to enrolling in Chemistry 107.
+Chemistry 107-I and Chemistry 108-I, which provide students with extra support through weekly recitation sections, count as the equivalent to Chemistry 107 and Chemistry 108.